 At the culmination of college, he relocated to New York City; and thus, Vaughn began a career as an actor and model.
 It was there where celebrity makeup artist Sam Fine set him up with a fashion photographer, Fadil Berisha.
 Above Joe Boxer, he worked as a successful print model for many companies such as GAP, Old Navy, as well as a runway model for Tommy Hilfiger, Phat Farm, and Karl Kani.
 He has graced the pages of Elle, Cosmopolitan and Glamour.
 Additionally, he flipped the Houston Chronicle.

 Years back, ABC News Primetime aired a segment chronicling his life, along with the tragic John Ritter story.
 Vaughn has also filmed a Super Bowl commercial, completed a high-profile Dasani Water billboard ad campaign, appeared on America’s Next Top Model, guest-starred on the comedy, Scrubs, and screened his controversial 35mm festival film, The Young & Evil, at Sundance 2009.
-He was also named Seventeen Magazine’s 17 Hot Guys.
+Having been represented by major industry players such as NEXT, he was also named Seventeen Magazine’s 17 Hot Guys.
 His hindmost project The Company We Keep boasts director Roy Campanella II along with comedic co-star Leslie Jones.
 At present, Vaughn wrote a short, Chasen Life, which won a writing competition.
 He adapted audiobook Say Uncle into a feature-length film, pitched a reality series and is in the process of architecting an immersive design experience.

 Due to his turbulent upbringing in Detroit, Vaughn has kept his personal promise to be a contributing citizen to those in need.
 He has lent his name and support to: Women At Risk, Human Rights Commission, March of Dimes, Heart of Los Angeles Youth, Awakening Young Minds and schools across the nation where he encourages adolescents to step into their power.